ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 # Expert Systems
-There is an extremely important but acutely undervalued virtue today..
+There is an extremely important but acutely undervalued virtue today:
 > the importance of being able to **change your mind!**..

-Let's quickly go through the advent of our attempt to crack AI by developing systems that display aspects of intelligent behaviour for a moment.
+Let's quickly go through the advent of our attempt to crack AI by developing systems that display aspects of intelligent behavior for a moment.
 One of the earliest successful solutions to the [knowledge acquisition](https://en.wikipedia.org/wiki/Knowledge_acquisition) problem was by modeling decision-making of highly skilled experts in certain fields (say doctors) by means of a set of **if-then** rules.
 Although these [Expert Systems](http://www.umsl.edu/~joshik/msis480/chapt11.htm) proved to be very reliable, [in many fields (even financial risk management, etc)](https://hbr.org/1988/03/putting-expert-systems-to-work), some of the issues observed were
  1. It was difficult to simplify many questions to simple paired rules
  2. Even if done in intricate detail, exceptions throw off predefined rules
  3. Performance drops exponentially ($2^n\,rules$ even for simple systems) as domain knowledge grows